ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 # Details
 ## Interacting with Tags
-Skyline tags are a highly scalable, lossy network commutation method that utilizes a central node to broker communication between distributed embedded, desktop, and Web applications.
+Skyline tags are a highly scalable, lossy network commutation method that utilizes a central node (on premises or cloud) to broker communication between distributed embedded, desktop, and Web applications.
 Tags have limited data types (integer, double, and string), but these datatypes can be utilized to provide sufficient flexibility for most applications.
 String tags can be used to transmit JSON or other string based interchange formats.
 It is also common practice to use integer tags to transmit Boolean data.

 ![Screenshot of Int to Bool](https://ni.github.io/webvi-examples/UtilizeSkylineDataServices/int-to-bool.png)